What is SEO?

 Depending on the types of clients your prospective SEO internship company serves, your background in healthcare, life sciences, and engineering disciplines could position you as a strong candidate because of your domain expertise.

-An SEO internship might be right for you if you have an interest in writing, editing, research, critical analysis, communications, linguistics, problem-solving, consume psychology, education, relationship marketing, A/B testing, experimentation, website development, data analysis, algorithms, scripting, machine learning, and working in collaborative team environments.
+An ideal candidate for an SEO internship should have an interest in some of the following fields; writing, editing, research, critical thinking, communications, problem-solving, psychology, education, relationship marketing, social media marketing, A/B testing, experimentation, web development, data analysis, algorithms, scripting, or machine learning.

 There are multiple disciplines within SEO that an aspiring marketing professional can focus on based on their natural inclinations.